scalereal/razorpay-integration-django/README.md

 - Making payment
 - Handling Successful and Failed payment.

 :bulb:To generate new API keys🗝️ signup on razorpay.com, visit the dashboard and generate:rocket: the API keys from the settings.
-Replace🔁 the keys in the settings.py file with these generated keys.

 ## Getting started: